Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 Here you can see that `BlockSize * NumBlocks = Size` formula is correct for every FD.

-And you can verify that size of the files matches the `Size` field values:
+And you can verify that size of the files matches the `Size` field values (although it is not mandatory as we will see next):
 ```
 $ printf "%x\n" `stat -c "%s"  Build/OvmfX64/RELEASE_GCC5/FV/OVMF.fd`
 400000